-- New high quality and accessible health services – the project increases the volume, range and quality of services offers<.li>
+- New high quality and accessible health services – the project increases the volume, range and quality of services offered.

-- Improved staff training and education – modern teaching, training and research facilities fully integrated with clinical care
+- Improved staff training and education – modern teaching and training facilities fully integrated with clinical care.

 Where is the Centenary Hospital for Women and Children and where will the expansion go?

-The hospital is on the Canberra hospital campus in Woden and the expansion will be constructed on the existing site, with a slight expansion out towards Gilmore Crescent.
-The exact plans haven’t yet been developed but we’ll be providing updates as they are approved.
+The Centenary Hospital for Women and Children is on the northern end of the Canberra Hospital campus in Woden and the expansion will be constructed on the existing site, with a slight expansion out towards Gilmore Crescent.

 What are the next stages of the project?

-Consultation with existing staff at the Centenary Hospital for Women and Children is a key priority for this project to make sure we get the right information from those who know best – the people that run the service.
-The project team have also started to engage with other key stakeholders, including consumer representatives who will or have used the services of the CHWC, about how the project will be delivered, and importantly what it will mean for the community.
+Consultation with existing staff at the Centenary Hospital for Women and Children is a key priority for this project to make sure we get the right information from those who know best – the people that run the services.
+The project team will continue to engage with other key stakeholders, including consumer representatives who will or have used the services of the CHWC, about how the project will be delivered, and importantly what it will mean for the community.

 It is our intention to consult widely as the project continues through social media, community meetings and briefings.

 With the first stage of work in the Paediatric High Care Ward nearing completion, the next stage of the project is the construction of the Clinical Administration Building (pictured above).
 This new build will accommodate the staff who currently occupy areas within the Centenary Hospital for Women and Children who need to relocate to create capacity for the expansion of clinical services within the building.